 Despite his unapproachable personality, he continually pursued women who were not interested in him.
 At his younger brother’s wedding, he drunkenly proposed to his cousin-in-law and ended up marrying someone he never loved or cared for.
 He eventually left her at their estate and returned to Camelot.

 Some Redeeming Portrayals

 Agravain is not always depicted as a negative character with negative qualities.
 He is sometimes known as a hero and an adventurous man.
 In Sir Gawain and the Green Knight he is known as “Agravain of the Hard Hand”.

 In one of his adventures, in the Vulgate Cycle’s Prose Lancelot, he killed evil Lord Druas (The Cruel).
 Another instance can be seen when Gawain his brother was accused of deceit and treachery by Guigambresil, and he offered to fight on his brother’s behalf.

 He played a massive role to expose the affair to King Arthur.
 In the Vulgate Cycle, it is Agravain who is portrayed as the master conspirator, not Mordred.

 The Death of Agravain

-When Arthur was not in court, he connived with a band of knights and arrested the Lovers in Flagrante.
+When Arthur was not in court, Agravain connived with a band of knights and arrested the lovers.
 According to Mallory, Agravain was killed during Lancelot’s escape from the Queen’s chamber but Vulgate Cycle has a different account of his death.

 In Vulgate, Guinevere is to be burned at the stake for her Infidelity, Agravain was selected as one of the Knights assigned to her death charge.
 Lancelot who was filled with rage and anguish rode on his horse and attacked the cavalry aiming directly for Agravain whom he sighted, striking him with his Lance.
 Agravain died reflecting on the life he could have lived as a protector to the King and his Kingdom.